sonic-pi-net/sonic-pi/etc/doc/tutorial/A.12-sample-slicing.md

 stretch and filter one of the most famous drum breaks of all time - the Amen Break.
 In this tutorial we're going to take this one step further and learn how to slice it up, shuffle the slices and glue it back together in a completely new order.
-If that sounds a bit crazy to you, don't worry, it will all become clear and you'll soon master a powerful new tool for your live coded sets.
+If that sounds a bit wild to you, don't worry, it will all become clear and you'll soon master a powerful new tool for your live coded sets.